Configuration#

 Manage multiple galleries#

-Sphinx-Gallery only supports up to sub-folder level in its gallery directories.
+Sphinx-Gallery only supports one level of subfolder nesting in its gallery directories.

 sphinx_gallery_conf = {